IBM/java-microprofile-metrics-on-kubernetes/README.md

 * To delete all microservices
 	* `kubectl delete -f manifests`
 * You can also see kail logs using command:
-	* `kubectl run -it --rm -l kail.ignore=true --restart=Never --image=abozanich/kail kail-default-ingress-2 -- --ns default`
+	* `kubectl run -it --rm -l kail.ignore=true --restart=Never --image=abozanich/kail kail-default -- --ns default`

 ## References
 * This Java microservices example is based on Kubernetes [Microprofile Showcase Application](https://github.com/WASdev/sample.microservices.docs).